trans-travel/trans-travel/us/ut.md

    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
-   and hospitals seeking to limit their liability even before implementation of this order may make accessing care difficult or impossible for those under 19-years-old. (updated 13 February 2025).
+   and hospitals seeking to limit their liability even before implementation of this order may make accessing care difficult or impossible for those under 19-years-old.
-   However, the government is prevented from implementing this order (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government (13 February 2025).
+   However, the government is prevented from implementing this order (thus hospitals are not bound by it) because of a [temporary restraining order](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) against the government.
+(Updated Mar.
+17, 2025)

 ## Child Custody / Abuse